Hangng1310/System-Simulation/README.md

-# System-Simulation : Upload source code + documents for  System Simulation class.
+# System-Simulation :  Source code + documents for  System Simulation subject.

 - Problem statement : Analysis the chance of admission of a student when apply for a master program.